I am Johnny Peck.

 More of the same.

-I designed my logo in 2001.
-Here I animated it with Python, Stable diffusion (generative AI), FILM, deforum in jupyter notebooks on Google collab with ffmpeg to pull it all together.
+I designed my logo in 2000.
+Here I animated it with Python, Stable diffusion (generative artificial intelligence), FILM (Frame Interpolation Large Motion), and deforum jupyter notebooks on Google Collab with ffmpeg to pull it all together.

 Stable diffusion Johnny Peck logo animation.

-The steampunk circus generative AI, human machine collaboration started publishing curiosities in 2022.
+The Steampunk Circus generative AI, human machine collaboration started publishing curiosities in 2022.
 This was the first.
+I now call it CarnivAI.

 Disco diffusion animation for the Steampunk Circus, CarnivAI.